TWonser/hello-world/README.md

 # hello-world

-My name is Thomas Wonser, and I enjoy the weekends.
+My name is Thomas Wonser, and this is for my English 235 Class